-As a program within the Biostatistics Program in the Public Health Sciences Division of the Fred Hutchinson Cancer Research Center, COMPASS has been directing multi-center studies in public health research for over 30 years.
+As a program within the Biostatistics Program in the Public Health Sciences Division of the Fred Hutchinson Cancer Center, COMPASS has been directing multi-center studies in public health research for over 30 years.

 The COMPASS organization grew out of our experience establishing and coordinating the Carotene and Retinol Efficacy Trial (CARET), a multi-center lung cancer prevention trial that began in 1983.
-Since that time, we have expanded and now manage several large-scale research networks and studies, including the Early Detection Research Network (EDRN), Population-based Research to Optimize the Screening Process (PROSPR), Transdisciplinary Research on Energetics and Cancer (TREC), New-Onset Diabetes (NOD) cohort, and Translational Liver Cancer (TLC) Consortium, and have been involved in numerous smaller collaborations.
+Since that time, we have expanded and now manage several large-scale research networks and studies, including the Early Detection Research Network (EDRN), Population-based Research to Optimize the Screening Process (PROSPR), Transdisciplinary Research on Energetics and Cancer (TREC), Early Detection Initiative (EDI), New-Onset Diabetes (NOD) cohort, and Translational Liver Cancer (TLC) Consortium, and have been involved in numerous smaller collaborations.